rleber/bun/doc/file_format/file_format.md

     - Words 2 and 3: The date of last update of the shard (see above for format)
     - Word 4: The time of last update of the shard (see above for format)
     - Word 5: Always the ASCII characters 'asc ' (note the space)
-    - Word 6: According to free.b.txt, "The number of 64-word blocks contained in the file."
+    - Word 6: According to free.b, "The number of 64-word blocks contained in the file."
         I can find no evidence of this being the case, nor have I found it necessary to use this data.
     - Word 7: Starting word index of the contents of the shard (zero-based offset, relative